 Question 2: How much will I be receiving from my Jim and Betty Dye Scholarship?

-Answer: Scholarships are $2,000 per semester toward tuition for a maximum of eight (8) consecutive fall and spring undergraduate semesters ($16,000 total).
+Answer: Scholarships are $2,000 per semester toward tuition for a maximum of eight (8) consecutive full-time fall and spring undergraduate semesters ($16,000 total).
 Universities may adjust the amount of the Scholarship based upon other received scholarships, awards, or grants.
 Receipt of university and other tuition scholarships, awards, or grants is considered primary and will be applied toward tuition first and the Scholarship applied secondary.

 Question 3: Does the Foundation provide the Scholarship funds to the recipient?

 Answer: No – The Scholarship is paid directly to the Bursar and any refunds paid back to the Foundation.